 Availability: All year

-With 6 Elements Retreats, you’ll get to experience the best of Ubud.
-Their city life destress week is perfect for those looking to deepen their yoga practice, meditate and relax.
+With Santhika Retreat Center, you’ll get to experience the best of Lovina Beach.
+This hiking and relaxing week is perfect for those looking to deepen their yoga practice, meditate and relax.

-Highlights of this retreat include meditation and mindfulness classes, one spa treatment, three excursions and even dietary advice from a nutritionist.
-What we like the most about this retreat is that it’s entirely tailored to your needs and desires.
-You’ll meet wonderful people, and have an unforgettable experience with 6 Elements Retreats.
+Highlights of this retreat include meditation and yoga classes, spa treatments, three excursions, and even pick up from the airport.
+What we like the most about this retreat is that it’s perfect for those who want to have an active holiday.
+You’ll meet wonderful people, and have an unforgettable experience.

 This retreat also includes breakfast, lunch, and dinner.
 You will taste delicious organic plant-based food and fresh-pressed juices.
-This retreat caters to vegetarians, vegans, yogic diets and more.
+This retreat caters to vegetarians, vegans, regular diets and more.

 8. 21 Days New Life Transformation Detox and Yoga Retreat in Cemagi, Bali – Udara Bali Yoga Detox Spa